Chrishaywood/ProhelionDocs/pages/ArrowPoint/ArrowAndroid_Dashboard.md

 tags: [getting_started, formatting, content_types]
 keywords: ArrowPoint, Dashboard
 last_updated: November 22, 2019
-summary:
+summary: "A driver dashboard that can be used in the solar car or the chase / lead cars to show all relevant information needed to drive and monitor the vehicle at a high level, including alerts"
 sidebar: mydoc_sidebar
 permalink: ArrowAndroid_Dashboard.html
 folder: ArrowPoint
 ---

 The Driver Dashboard as the name suggests is designed to provide information to the driver.
 In the Arrow1 TeamArrow used this system as the actual dashboard in the car.
-If Customisable Alerts are triggered in the App software these are also shown on the screen so the driver has instant notification of an issue.
+If [Customisable Alerts](ArrowAndroid_SystemDetails.html) are triggered in the App software these are also shown on the screen so the driver has instant notification of an issue.

 {% include image.html file="android_dashboard.png" alt="android_dashboard" caption="Example of the Arrowpoint Dashboard" %}